 Advanced putting technique

-We have now covered what are defined as ‘putting basics’, but despite their name, they cover 95% of the work we do with club players and professionals.
-In this section we’ll discuss some more advanced topics.
+We have now covered what is defined as ‘putting basics’, but despite their name, they cover 95% of the work we do with club players and professionals.
+In this section, we’ll discuss some more advanced topics.
 If you’ve already filled up your notepad, feel free to skip to the summary.

 Is my issue swing path or club face?

 It’s quite simple to coach a player to get really close to perfecting the start line of their putts, but ironing out that last 3-5% of error takes some work.
 If you putt well, but now and again feel like you hit a push or pulled putt, you most likely fall into this category.

 The challenge is knowing what to work on – swing path or club face?
 This is where a scientific approach comes in handy.
 We call this single variable testing, hold everything constant, tweak one factor and measure the effect (where the ball goes).

 To test this you need a way of keeping your swing path and strike consistent for every putt.
 That way any misses must be down to club face error.
 Below is a video of a quick hack with some tees to create a system at no cost.